Getting your home ready and safe

 - Put food and other supplies in a cupboard that is between your waist and shoulder level.

-- Place glasses, a teapot, and other items you use a lot in the kitchen on the countertop.
+- Place glasses, teapot, and other items you use a lot in the kitchen on a countertop.

 - Put clothes that you will be wearing in drawers and closets between waist and shoulder level.

 - Make sure you can get to your phone.